AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 You remove a PI to Data Hub Agent by first uninstalling it from the host machine and then the portal.
 There are two parts to removing an agent:

-* Step 1: Uninstall the agent from the host machine
+* Uninstall the agent from the host machine

-* Step 2: Remove the agent listing in AVEVA Data Hub
+* Remove the agent listing in AVEVA Data Hub

-## Step 1: Uninstall the PI to Data Hub Agent on the host machine
+## Uninstall the PI to Data Hub Agent on the host machine

 To remove the PI to Data Hub Agent application from a host machine, uninstall it from the `Apps & features` window and then follow the prompts in the `PI to Data Hub Agent` window.

-To remove the PI to Data Hub agent from the host machine:

 1. Select Windows **Start**, then select **Settings** > **Apps** > **Apps & features**.